 The Pod Borer Resistant (PBR) Cowpea Project supported capacity development efforts for seed companies especially in seed multiplication towards the full commercialisation of PBR Cowpea product (SAMPEA-20T) released in Nigeria.
 In this regard, AATF established a partnership with the Institute of Agricultural Research (IAR) Seed Unit to accelerate the production of foundation seed for the transgenic variety.
+Further,

-Further, determine their capability to produce their own foundation seeds following which five companies were recommended for licensing to produce foundation and certified seed for production of PBR Cowpea seeds.
+10 registered seed companies in Nigeria were evaluated to determine their capability to produce their own foundation seeds following which five companies were recommended for licensing to produce foundation and certified seed for production of PBR Cowpea seeds.
 To kick start the SAMPEA-20T commercialisation process, the PBR Cowpea Project produced 1.1 tonnes of foundation seed to prime certified seed production in 2021.
-In addition, 3.0 tonnes of certified seed were produced in 2020 for product launch and pilot sales for planting by
+In addition, 3.0 tonnes of certified seed were produced in 2020 for product launch and pilot sales for planting by farmers in 2021.